TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- tutorial fixes
-    - move double-tap R tip to the end
-    - you can skip this if you have no mouse wheel

 - describe browser features in tech highlights
     - the determinism
     - the sign in with discord/steam etc